 The Watchman Peak Trail is a 1.8 mile moderately trafficked out and back trail located near Chiloquin, Oregon that features a lake and is rated as moderate.
-The trail is primarily used for hiking and birding and is accessible from June until October.
+The trail is primarily used for hiking and birding and is best used from June until October.

 The Watchman Peak Trail in Crater Lake National Park, Oregon is a moderately steep 1.6 mile out and back climb to a 360 degree view on the west side above Crater Lake from a historic fire lookout.
 Starting from the Watchman Overlook pullout, 3.7 miles north and west of Rim Village on West Rim Drive overlooking Wizard Island, the Watchman Peak Trail starts from the south end of a paved parking area and gradually switchbacks up to The Watchman fire tower overlooking Crater Lake and panoramic views over the entire surrounding area.
 This key vantage point offers spectacular views of the lake and Wizard Island, especially in the afternoon.
 Also night hikes with a ranger are available for some awesome star gazing.

 Hiked this trail at sunset in early August and the views were truly unbelievable.
 Highly recommended and not to be missed.